-Cheddar Wafers are a Southern Tradition, usually served during the holidays, wedding or baby showers.
+Cheddar Cheese Wafers are a Southern Tradition, usually served during the holidays, wedding or baby showers.
 Light, fluffy cheese crackers with a nice cheddar flavor and a hint of spice!
-These holiday cheddar cheese cookies pair well with non-alcoholic Tomato Apertif!
+These holiday cheddar cheese cookies pair well with non-alcoholic Tomato Aperitif!

 Leave it wrapped in plastic at room temperature for about 30 minutes.
 This is the secret to the wafer dough.